jbayer/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 Recommended object storage solutions are AWS S3, Google Cloud storage, Azure blob storage.
 Other options for S3-compatible storage are [minio](https://www.minio.io/) and [ceph](https://ceph.com/), among many others.
 Please feel free to reach out to [support](https://www.hashicorp.com/support) with questions.

-### Vault Servers

-In order to provide a fully stateless application instance, Terraform Enterprise must be configured to speak with an external Vault server/cluster.
-This reference architecture assumes that a highly available Vault cluster is accessible at an endpoint the Terraform Enterprise servers can reach.

 ### Other Considerations

 #### Network